Ilse Fromm-Michaels

-Ilse Fromm-Michaels (30 December 1888 – 22 January 1986) was a German pianist and composer.
+Ilse Fromm-Michaels (Hamburg, 30 December 1888 – 22 January 1986) was a German pianist and composer.

 Life

 Ilse Fromm-Michaels was born in Hamburg and showed musical talent at an early age.
 She studied music in Berlin, first at the Hochschule fur Musik with Heinrich van Eyken for composition and with Marie Bender for piano.
 In 1905 she began study at the Sternsche Conservatory of Hans Pfitzner and James Kwast and completed her studies in 1913 with conductor and composer Fritz Steinbach and pianist Carl Friedberg in Cologne.